NotWithering/upmap/README.md

+# ⚠️ DEPRECATED ⚠️
+This has been deprecated as of February 28th, 2024.
+This program is no longer needed due to the new creator for Planetarium.
+The new creator allows you to publish striaght from the creator.
+---

 # UPmap [![MIT License](https://img.shields.io/badge/License-MIT-a10b31)](https://github.com/NotWithering/upmap/blob/master/LICENSE)

 **UPmap** is a program that will automatically update your Planetarium planet when you save to the PMap file you bind to